parabix/parabix-devel-mirror/README-icgrep.txt

 LLVM files are governed by the LLVM Release License in LLVM-LICENSE.txt. icgrep is governed by Open Software License 3.0 in OSL-3.0.txt.

-NOTES on G++

-Currently, icgrep cannot be compiled with g++.

-One major issue is caused by LLVM headers (templates).
-ArrayRef has a constructor overload for initializer lists, which is only enabled if the compiler supports initializer lists.
-The detection mechanism, however, only works for clang, rendering this overload unavailable in g++.
-Yet we use this overload heavily especially when calling CreateGEP.

-This issue is resolved in LLVM 3.7.